I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 See the difference?
 You’re giving them a reason to do something nice without acting entitled to it.

 I’ve gotten room upgrades, welcome amenities, and late checkouts just by mentioning I was in town for a milestone birthday.
 Not every time.
 But enough that it’s worth the ten seconds it takes to type.
-By sharing my milestone birthday plans on my favorite gaming community’s Homepage, I’ve discovered that small gestures can lead to unexpectedly luxurious experiences, like room upgrades and late checkouts.
-By sharing my milestone birthday plans on my favorite gaming community’s , I’ve discovered a wealth of tips and support from fellow gamers that have made my celebration truly unforgettable.
+Here’s the thing, when I shared my milestone birthday plans on my favorite gaming community’s homepage, fellow gamers came through with tips and support that turned the whole celebration into something I didn’t expect.
+Small gestures, it turns out, lead to unexpectedly luxurious experiences.

 The Follow-Up Call